new puppy tool kit

 Line brush once every 2 weeks for a shorter coat (less than 2 inches)

-Bath and dry with a high velocity dryer once a month (deodorant between baths).
+Bath and dry with a high velocity dryer every 2-4 weeks (deodorant between baths).

-Trim around eyes, under paw pads, and sanitary areas once a month (we do this after our dogs' once a month bath).
+Trim around eyes, under paw pads, and sanitary areas once a month.

 Full coat trim or professional groom every 6 weeks.
 If you'd like to save money and learn how to do this yourself, there are great You Tube videos you can watch and also a Facebook page called DIY Doodle Grooming with loads of information.